 Asset Central – SAPs central ontology to describe and store asset related data

 Since the 1805 release of SAP Predictive Maintenance and Service, the MLE makes use of the SAP Asset Central as a unified way to describe and store or reference asset specific data, such as master data, event data but also sensor data.
-Across SAP, Asset Central is the reusable foundation layer whenever asset data is managed and is currently integrated into a large set of other applications such as SAP Asset Strategy and Performance Management (ASPM) and SAP Asset Intelligence Network (AIN) within the SAP Intelligent Asset Management portfolio.
+Across SAP, Asset Central is the reusable foundation layer whenever asset data is managed and is currently integrated into a large set of other applications such as SAP Asset Strategy and Performance Management (ASPM), SAP Asset Intelligence Network (AIN) and SAP Predictive Engineering Insights (PEI) within the SAP Intelligent Asset Management portfolio.

 Asset Central enables the domain user to select and prepare machine data in a way which is natural for them, as the data model is like the one used to organize their daily work.
 The MLE later takes the selection based on the Asset Central model and transforms the data automatically so the underlying algorithms can make use of it.
 Further, the MLE transforms the results back into the Asset Central data model to enable all other applications to make use of the insights.